jamesqquick/makeswift-contentful-workshop/README.md

 For more realistic data for the `content` property, you can copy the rendered HTML from the preview section of the [Blog Post Content docs](https://vibes.site/docs/soul/blog-post-content) in VIBES.
 We'll talk more about VIBES later.

-You can also copy additional sample blog posts data from the [`Blog Post List`](https://vibes.site/docs/soul/blog-post-list) component docs.
+You can also copy additional sample blog posts data from the [`Blog Post List`](https://vibes.site/docs/soul/blog-post-list) component docs. **You'll need at least one other post to see appropriate results for a few of the sections below.**

 ## Local Project Setup